Kimberley Mead, LPC-S

 *For therapists in their first two years of practice, I charge the same as your standard clinical rate.

 Being a therapist can be both deeply meaningful and incredibly demanding—often in ways we don’t fully realize until we’ve been in it for a while.
-I’m now offering workshops for fellow therapists, not from a place of having it all figured out, but from the hard lessons I’ve learned about what it takes to stay connected and dive deep, while honoring yourself and avoiding burnout.
-My hope is to create spaces of learning, support, and honesty—because we need each other to thrive.
+I’m now offering case consultations and workshops to my fellow therapists.
+My hope is to create spaces of connection, learning, and support —because we need each other to thrive.

 (learn more)